NICMx/Jool/docs/en/map-t.md

 Basically the full IPv4 address from which we extracted the EA-bits's IPv4 address suffix subfield.

-It's also the NAPT's public side address.
+It's also the public side address of the CE's NAPT.

 ### PSID